DOC-REF: FRC-2026-04-28Rev 04 / 2026

 SSP Update and Revision

-$10k - $40k per major update
+$10k - $40k per update

 Every boundary change requires SSP updates.
 Major architectural changes can require rewriting multiple control implementations.